 The term triangulation is most commonly used to express a situation in which one family member will not communicate directly with another family member, but will communicate with a third family member, which can lead to the third family member becoming part of the triangle.
 The concept originated in the study of dysfunctional family systems, but can describe behaviors in other systems as well, including work.
 [Emphasis added.]

 When functional people have something to say, they say it to you.
 When dysfunctional people have something to say, they may tell someone else instead.
-(More Here on their article entitled “Psychological Triangulation”)
+(More here [Internet Archive link] on their post entitled “Psychological Triangulation”.)

 Ill-intentioned triangulation comes from a toxic person who is manipulating.
 It serves this triangulator best to have others involved in their toxic drama games.
 In these cases, the triangulation is little more than a tool used to drag the most people possible into the toxic swirl of their schemes as possible.
 Telling third (and fourth, and fifth) parties brings them more power or more gratification than it does to work toward the resolution of any issues.

 How many of us have experienced this??
 After I left my ex, I was getting letters from people I have not heard from in 15 years because abusers were just so very busy in pulling others into their drama games.
 Do they ever rest?
 I don’t know.
 I imagine that those who are addicted to drama just move on to something else, eventually.
 Not one time did I receive a letter showing any amount of love or concern for our welfare (when we left my ex) from the very people who swarmed and buzzed around me, contacting every single person they could find in my circles except me.
 And, I know that I used to do this, as well, because this was how my family functioned (or dysfunctioned, rather).
 It was not until God set me free from them that I began to see how manipulative we all were.
 Afraid to speak up or speak out.
 I must say that it is not easy to break these habits and be direct — but I will also say that it can be done with effort and by the grace of God.